semi0naut/dotfiles/windows/readme.md

 * Enable clear text

+* Setup a symbol server:
+    * Right-click My Computer -> Properties -> Advanced Tab -> Environment Variables
+    * Add a new System Variable called `_NT_SYMBOL_PATH`
+    * Set the value to `SRV*c:\symbols*http://msdl.microsoft.com/download/symbols`, replacing the first path to where you want the symbols to live.

 ## Enable security updates

 If you don't have an antivirus program, or you do but it's not verified by Microsoft, then you will